-Our knives are made by hand.
-Nothing is machined or milled and no 2 knives are exactly the same.
-This being said, there may be minor imperfections on your handmade knife.
-Blemishes, uneven grind lines, wavy lines, tool markings, handle marks, and etc are only surface blemishes and will not affect the performance of your knife.
+Most of our knives are cut by waterjet.
+We then grind, heat treat and finish each knife by hand.
+No 2 knives are exactly the same.
+We strive to put out the best product we can and will never intentionally allow a defective product to leave our shop.
+That being said, there may be minor imperfections on your handmade knife.
+Blemishes, uneven grind lines, wavy lines, tool markings, and etc are only surface blemishes and will not affect the performance of your knife.
 If an imperfection is present, it is not to be considered as a "manufacturer's defect".

 I SAW A KNIFE YOU MADE THAT I WANT.
-WILL YOU MAKE ME ONE LIKE THAT?
+WILL YOU MAKE ME ONE JUST LIKE IT?

 BUT I REALLY WANT THAT KNIFE.
-CAN'T YOU JUST MAKE ANOTHER ONE, JUST FOR ME?
+CAN'T YOU JUST MAKE ANOTHER ONE?

 YOU ARE OUT OF STOCK.
 WILL YOU BE MAKING MORE?

 We are NOT a large manufacturer, we are only 2 people in a small shop.
 Our knives are made one at a time by hand.
 As with any handmade item, it takes time to complete them.
 Availability will vary based on our current workload, which is always changing.
 Please check back often.
 You can always put your name on our waiting list for a knife.
 This can be be found under “Made To Order Knives”.

 I SAW A KNIFE YOU POSTED ON SOCIAL MEDIA THAT WILL BE FOR SALE SOON.
 CAN I “RESERVE” IT OR BUY IT BEFORE IT IS LISTED?

 No. If we do this for one person we have to do it for everyone.
 In order to keep things fair for anyone wanting a knife, all blades are first come first served.
 You just have to keep an eye on the listings and be the first one to buy it.